-The Howard Bishop school website is up to date with current and pertinent information for families.
-Frequent phone homes are sent out to parents informing them of special events, activities, and opportunities.
-The principal also works closely with the PTSA and SAC committees to keep parents informed and collaborate on the school's efforts, mission, vision, and initiatives.
+The Howard Bishop school website, Remind app and the phone home system is often used to update with current and pertinent information for families.
+Parents are informed of special events, activities, and opportunities.
+We also solicit volunteer participation at these events from parents.
+The principal also works closely with the PTSA and our SAC committee to keep parents informed and collaborate on the school's efforts, mission, vision, and initiatives.